Kya-Allen/Comparing-Autoeroticisms/README.md

 - **H_0: r** <= 0.50
 - **H_a: r** > 0.50

 Pre-Registration suggests we will take any **r** > 0.5 as confirmation.
 This is not to say **r** > 0.5 is evidence they measure the same construct entirely, just that there may be signal contamination, given that ESF validated as a characteristic construct in heterosexual cis women, should theoretically be entirely uassociated with AGP.

-Note: Due to the non-representative sampling, there may be a misspecification in the model which should perhaps be a hierarchical model.
-For Confirmatory Analysis, we will stick to what is outlined in the pre-registration, and we will explore alternative modeling options in the Exploratory Analysis.
+#### Theoretical backing
+It is clear to see from the content of the items in each scale, that there is conceptual overlap that could lead to shared variance.
+See for example "ESFQ_7 - To what extent do the following activities help get you in the mood for sex?
+Looking at myself in the mirror in my undergarments" compared to "AGP_2 - Picturing myself having a nude female body or certain features of the nude female form." or consider "ESFQ_14 - I get turned on by my own sense of masculinity/femininity." compared to "AGP_1 - The thought of being a woman.".
+It seems very likely that there would be a notable degree of *manifest* overlap between people who score high on AGP and people who score high on ESFQ.
+This may be indicative of poor construct validity on one side or the other if we consider the fact that the AGP scale is intended to measure a specific latent construct 'Autogynephilia' which is specified as an Erotic Target Location Inversion of a gynephilic sexual orientation.
+On the other hand, the ESFQ was inspired by and found to be characteristic of the sexualities of Heterosexual Cisgender Women.
+A demographic where no theoretical justification exists for the commonality of autogynephilia, indicating some other autoerotic construct exists that the ESFQ is sensitive to.
+And there doesn't seem to be any reason this construct should correlate with AGP.

 ### Hypothesis 2: